When it Comes to Accelerating Sales Force Performance, Average is Over – You Need to Raise the Bar

 Most important, you want to raise the bar and present challenging sales, performance and customer service goals.
 You also need to align goal achievement with performance-based rewards.
 Doing so will address the following challenges and positively impact your bottom line.

-Customers expect much more from your salespeople, in terms of customer service and intrinsic value, and their satisfaction expectations continue to increase.
-One of the four World of Work trends clearly emphasizes the rise of customer sophistication as one of the market trends to be reckoned with.
+- Customers expect much more from your salespeople, in terms of customer service and intrinsic value, and their satisfaction expectations continue to increase.
+One of the four clearly emphasizes the rise of customer sophistication as one of the market trends to be reckoned with.

 It is valuable to examine closely where sales and sales performance improvement opportunities exist.
 Then raise the bar and provide your team with the knowledge and skill-sets to achieve those goals – for example, sales executive coaching or sales mentoring can have a dramatic impact on performance and outcomes.